DucAnh212/DucAnh212/README.md

   This is my work (pls take a look at it⚡): https://github.com/DucAnh212/Analyze-Test-Technology-Domain
 - Global Superstore: Strategic Market Expansion & Product Selection (using Power BI) This is my work (pls take a look at it⚡): https://github.com/DucAnh212/Global-Superstore-Strategic-Market-Expansion-Product-Selection
+- Machine Learning: Predicting Churned user
+  This is my work (pls take a look at it ⚡): https://github.com/DucAnh212/MACHINE-LEARNING-PROJECT
 # 👯 Personal Certification and Education:
 - My Certification:
   + Hackerrank|Advanced SQL